Passw/Gypsum-Emacs-in-Scheme/README.md

 written in Scheme.
 Our job is to coordinate everyone's efforts, and to make it as easy as possible for anyone to contribute.
 Please feel free to get in touch with us, we want to help you contribute code.

+If you would like some ideas on how to contribute, a good place to start is to read our [**feature wish list**](../../../wiki/WishList.md) document.